Selpercatinib

 What is selpercatinib (Retsevmo®)?

 Selpercatinib belongs to a group of targeted therapy drugs known as cancer growth inhibitors.
-It can only be used to treat cancers that have a change in a gene called RET.
+It can only be used if the cancer cells have a change in a gene called RET.
 The gene change encourages the cancer cells to grow and divide.
-Selpercatinib blocks the effect of the gene change and slows or stops the cancer cell growth.
+Selpercatinib blocks the effects of the RET gene change which slows or stops the cancer cells growing.

 More information about this treatment